 And ensure that everything is documented.
 No one wants an ex-employee to sue because a huge chunk of the company was promised in exchange for services, an agreement that was only sealed with a handshake.

-10. Too much outside influence.
+10. Having too much outside influence.
 Whether it’s advice or criticism, feedback from an outside source sometimes is a great assist.
 Would Facebook have taken off if Sean Parker had not suggested to Mark Zuckerberg that he move to California and change his project's name from Thefacebook to just Facebook?

 Of course too much feedback can be detrimental.
 Along a company's journey, many will say what’s best for it.
 If everyone's advice is followed, the business would no longer bear a resemblance to the original idea.
 Being pulled in too many different directions just isn’t good for a business.